rpp30-boc-heartbleed/whimsical/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Challenges :umbrella:
+## Challenges
-:memo: Technical Challenges
+:ocean: Technical Challenges

 <p align="right">(<a href="#top">back to top</a>)</p>